hanifryanas/mini-project-2/README.md

 **#first-things-first**
-To run this program, you need to install the following packages to this folder by using this command:
+to run this program, you need to install the following packages to this folder by using this command:

 ```
 * npm install dotenv